genistat-ag/handbook/library.md

 The library contains links to articles and books that have influenced us.
 It is not required reading, but a good place to start.

+Let Basil know if you would like to read one of the books.
+He will organise a copy.

 ## Articles
 * [Maker's schedule, Manager's schedule](http://www.paulgraham.com/makersschedule.html)